raquelmrti/itacademy-vue-sprint-7/README.md

 - Add `BenvingudaView`, which shows a welcome page and a button that takes the user to `HomeView` when clicked on.
 Also `HomeView` now has a go back button (`$router.go(-1)`).

 ##### ✅ Finished: 07/05/2023

 ---

+### ⭐⭐ **Level 2** ⭐⭐

+**— Exercise 5**

+- Add info buttons next to the `Botons` components that make a modal appear when clicked on, showing information to the user.

+**✏️ Notes**:

+- I learned about the built-in [`Teleport`](https://vuejs.org/guide/built-ins/teleport.html) component, which is used to move a part of a component's template somewhere outside of its own space (even outside of the Vue app).
+This is often used with full-screen modals due to the fact that it helps with CSS positioning.

+##### ✅ Finished: 08/05/2023

+---